3 Slow Cooker Meals for Busy Families

-Recipe inspired from Better Homes and Gardens
+Recipe inspired by Better Homes and Gardens

-This Japanese Cabbage stew is full of savory “umami” flavors that come from a mix of ground meat, miso paste, tomato paste, soy sauce, and a combination of vinegars.
+This Japanese Cabbage stew is full of savory “umami” flavors that come from a mix of ground meat, miso paste, tomato paste, soy sauce, and a combination of vinegar.
 Loads of colorful and crunchy vegetables keep this stew balanced and healthy.
 Serve the stew as is, or over brown rice or quinoa.

 - Nonstick cooking spray

 - 6 cups shredded cabbage (or 6 cups pre-shredded coleslaw mix)

 - 1 1/4 lbs lean ground chicken or turkey

 - 1 cup chopped fresh spinach or kale